NanoComp/meep/doc/docs/Python_User_Interface.md

 ### Output File Names

 The output filenames used by Meep, e.g. for HDF5 files, are automatically prefixed by the input variable `filename_prefix`.
-If `filename_prefix` is empty (the default), however, then Meep constructs a default prefix based on the current Python filename with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
+If `filename_prefix` is `None` (the default), however, then Meep constructs a default prefix based on the current Python filename with `".py"` replaced by `"-"`: e.g. `test.py` implies a prefix of `"test-"`.
 You can get this prefix by running:

 **`Simulation.get_filename_prefix()`**
 —
 Return the current prefix string that is prepended, by default, to all file names.

-If you don't want to use any prefix, then you should set `filename_prefix` to `False`.
+If you don't want to use any prefix, then you should set `filename_prefix` to the empty string `''`.

 In addition to the filename prefix, you can also specify that all the output files be written into a newly-created directory (if it does not yet exist).
 This is done by running: